tjoyner/ofvioletsandlicorice/chapter10.md

 <!-- Page 91 -->

 "Giacomo phoned his friend Gariazzo at the store and asked if he could check the time of Alla Breve performed by Gould.
 Of course, Khira was right, it was 41.
-He thanked the friend, and remained smoking and turning over the business card with Francesca's phone and e-mail.
+He thanked the friend and remained smoking and turning over the business card with Francesca's phone and e-mail.
 Should he call her, or write to her?
 He decided to write to tell her that they'd both been wrong, by a second, not so much in absolute terms, but enough for so short a performance."
 <br/> <br/> <br/>

 "We've reached San Dalmazzo," interrupted Daniel, who had seemed to have fallen asleep, "My grandfather used to come here to buy meat and snails.
 He'd stay for one night and one morning.
 At home they thought he had a female distraction, and when he returned my grandmother used to say that she knew about the *crava*, about the goat, and that even the meat smelled of goat, and that it was useless to go such a long way, and take so much time, when you could buy it in France, where it was better.
 My grandfather countered that the snails of San Dalmazzo were unique.
 But my grandmother didn't give up, she shrugged her shoulders and said that [she didn't want the snails to suffer](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#snailssuffer)."